-For the second weekend of no trains on the Pacific Surfliner route, on the Saturday, Robin Bowers and I decided to do Tom's Farm train first then go to the Goat Mill Railway Orange County Model Engineers train afterwards.
-Tonight I would be seeing "Jethro Tull The Rock Opera performed by Ian Anderson" at the Pantages Theater in Hollywood with Chris Parker.
-Robin arrived at my house after 9:00 AM and I drove us to Tom's Farm out in Glen Ivy south of Corona.
-We found the railroad but bought our first of three sets of train tickets for the morning.
+For the second weekend of no trains on the Pacific Surfliner route, Robin Bowers and I decided to ride Tom's Farm train in Temescal Valley, followed by the Goat Hill Railway of the Orange County Model Engineers train on the Saturday.
+That evening, I had a ticket to see "Jethro Tull The Rock Opera performed by Ian Anderson" at the Pantages Theater in Hollywood with Chris Parker.
+Robin arrived at my house after 9:00 AM and I drove us to Tom's Farm and we found the railroad and bought our first of three sets of train tickets for the morning.

 Tom eventually bought the land and the place grew and grew.
 In 1974, Tom opened a 3,500 square foot produce stand.
 In 1977, a hamburger restaurant was added and the opening of Interstate 15 in 1978 provided easy access for visiting tourists.
 Today, the property has grown to include a variety of shops, restaurants, and attractions for family entertainment.